Head Injury Lawyer in Oakland

 Head Injury Lawyers in Oakland

 Head injuries are usually described as either open or closed.
 Just as the name implies, an open head injury involves an open wound (the scalp and/or skull has been penetrated).
 A closed head injury describes an injury with no visible wound – damage has occurred to the brain, but the scalp and/or skull has not been penetrated (e.g. concussion).
-Both open and closed head injuries can have serious physical ramifications.
+Both open and closed head injuries at work can have serious physical ramifications.
 Workers suffering from a head injury can suffer cognitive, psychological, and emotional ramifications.

 Head injuries can also have a crippling financial effect as well.
 The costs associate with a mild, moderate or severe head injury can soar into the millions.
-Workers who have been injured on the job can file a work comp claim to collect benefits for medical bills, temporary disability, permanent disability, and in some cases, lump sum benefits.
+Workers who have been injured on the job can file a work comp claim in Oakland to collect benefits for medical bills, temporary disability, permanent disability, and in some cases, lump sum benefits.

 Brain Injury Attorneys in Oakland